 Beneath the surface

 As with the Kindle Fire HDX 7, the HDX 8.9 is actually built on Android but because the interface is a bespoke top layer it doesn't look or feel like an Android tablet.
-The design and layout of the interface is neat enough but lacks some cohesion and isn't as intuitive as it could be, as if Amazon's designer's couldn't decide on a single system or heirachy for its various online services, apps, settings and navigation controls.
+The design and layout of the interface is neat enough but lacks some cohesion and isn't as intuitive as it could be, as if Amazon's designer's couldn't decide on a single system or hierachy for its various online services, apps, settings and navigation controls.

-We find the interface more user-friendly than Windows 8 and it doesn't have Android's tendancy to become cluttered, but it still feels as if it needs a stronger direction and focus.
+We find the interface more user-friendly than Windows 8 and it doesn't have Android's tendency to become cluttered, but it still feels as if it needs a stronger direction and focus.
 There are too many blank screens with no explantion (for example, if it fails to connect to the app store) and an over-reliance on swipes from offscreen in order to bring up essential menus and navigation controls.
 For simplicity and ease of use, Apple's iOS 7 is still the best.

 READ MORE: Check out our Apple iOS 7 review

 Operating system - Fire 3.0 Mojito (based on Android 4.2.2)